upbound/docs/content/all-spaces/secrets-management.md

 ## Usage example

-This demonstrates putting the above concepts into practice using a fake secret store provider.
+This example uses a fake secret store provider to walk you through enabling secrets management.

 1. Create two managed control planes in the default group and label them: